A reader asked if she has to pay a debt that she can’t see on her credit record.

 Many people think that checking their credit record is a good way to get a complete list of their debts.
-And they look forward to a defaulted debt disappearing from their credit record because then they don’t owe the money any more.
-Unfortunately neither of these myths is true!
+And they look forward to a defaulted debt disappearing after 6 years because then they don’t owe the money anymore.

 What debts show on a credit file?